amyvmiwei/miwei_temp/doc/markdown/hql/create-table.md

   * `bmz`
   * `lzo`
   * `quicklz`
+  * `snappy`
   * `zlib`
   * `none`

-The default code is `lzo` for cell store blocks.
+The default code is `snappy` for cell store blocks.
 The following tables describe the available options.

 <table border="1">